-Text alternatives are very important for accessibility.
+They are very important.
 The simplest text alternative available is the humble alt attribute, which we should include on all images.
-This should contain a description of the image that successfully conveys its meaning and content on the page, to be picked up by a screenreader and read out to the user.
+This should contain a description of the image that successfully conveys its meaning and content - to be picked up by a screenreader and read out to the user.